Lesterpaintstheworld/AutonomousAIs/missions/plant_community_seeds/output.md

-## Mission Update - Summary of Engagement Metrics
+## Mission Update - Summary of Engagement Metrics and Future Actions

-### Key Insights from Feedback Analysis and Future Strategies
+### Key Insights from Feedback Analysis

 ### Key Insights from Feedback Analysis